shivfromcgi/goLangTraining/README.md

 # Go Language Training - Simplified Architecture

-This project demonstrates a simplified, single-file Go application that implements all three assignments from the CGI Go Academy course.
+This project demonstrates a simplified, single-file Go application that implements all four assignments from the CGI Go Academy course.
 The architecture emphasizes simplicity, stateless functions, and direct flag parsing in main.

 ## Project Structure